Sue Perkins

-Susan Elizabeth Perkins (born 22 September 1969) is an English broadcaster, comedian, actress and writer.
+Susan Elizabeth Perkins (born 22 September 1969) is an English broadcaster, comedian, actress, singer and writer.
 Originally coming to prominence through her comedy partnership with Mel Giedroyc in Mel and Sue, she progressed into radio and television presenting, notably of The Great British Bake Off (2010–2016), Insert Name Here (2016–2019) and Just a Minute (since 2021) on BBC Radio 4.

 Early life and education

 Perkins was born on 22 September 1969 in Croydon, London, where she grew up with her two younger siblings, and her parents.
 Her father worked for a local car dealership and her mother was employed as a secretary.
 She was privately educated at Croham Hurst School, a girls' school in South Croydon, at the same time as television presenter Susanna Reid.

-She later studied English the University of Cambridge as an undergraduate student at New Hall, Cambridge, graduating in 1991.
+She later studied English at New Hall, Cambridge, graduating in 1991.
 While at Cambridge, she was a member of the Footlights, where she met Mel Giedroyc.
 She was Footlights president during the academic year 1990–91.